 When MAX/MIN options are used in SGS .tgc commands, the minimum elevations are used to determine whether the new elevation is higher/lower than the previous one (default option, MINIMUM).
-However, as illustrated by the image below, the new elevation (green line) has a median elevation lower than the previous elevation (blue line), and in some situations, the green line should
+However, as illustrated by the image below, the new elevation (green line) has a median elevation lower than the previous elevation (blue line), and in some situations, the green line should be considered as the "lower" elevation.
+This command allows users to specify which elevation is used for the geometry updates using the MIN or MAX settings.

-'''

 SGS Zpt MAX/MIN Approach == IGNORE

-'''